 If not, you’re bound to create scratches in the clear coat you’re trying to repair.

-1-2 passes with the sandpaper in hand is usually sufficient.
+1-2 passes with sandpaper in hand are usually sufficient.
 You’ll be able to feel the roughness with your hand.
 Once it’s nice and smooth you’re good.

 7 – Wipe off any dust with a tack cloth or you can suck it up with a vacuum.
 Avoid the dust getting into the air you’re working in.